PARK OVERVIEW

 Highly experienced whitewater kayakers, canoeists, and rafters can access the Potomac River at two locations below the falls, both of which are reached via short but extremely difficult trails.
 Rapids on this section of the river range from Class 2 to 4.
 It is possible to actually run the falls themselves by launching from the Maryland side, but keep in mind that you will be dealing with Class 5 and 6 rapids, not to mention drops down actual waterfalls.

-Rock climbers can scale the cliffs of Mather Gorge between Overlook 2 and Sandy Landing.
+Rock climbers can scale the cliffs of Mather Gorge downstream of Overlook 3 to Sandy Landing.
 Routes range from 25 to 75 feet in length and average in difficulty from 5.5 to 5.9.
 All climbing is top rope only.

 Fishing is allowed above the falls, and plenty of great spots can be accessed along the flat and easy Potowmack Canal Trail and North River Trail.
-A Virginia or Maryland fishing license is required.
+A Virginia or Maryland fishing license is required, and state fishing regulations apply.
 No special permits or licenses are needed from the National Park Service.

 Of course scenic beauty is another big draw to the park.
 There are three overlooks where you can get views of the Great Falls, all located near the Visitor Center and main parking areas.
 Those hiking the River Trail—one of the best of all east coast National Park trails—have a nearly endless opportunity to get some great photos and see spectacular views of Mather Gorge and the Potomac River.

 When it comes time to eat, the park has one of the largest picnic areas—complete with grills—of any National Park.
-There is even a concession stand located on the lower level of the Visitor Center.
+There is even a concession stand located in the courtyard by the Visitor Center.

 And last, but not least, there are a few historical sites within the park, including the ruins of the defunct Potowmack Canal and the town that grew up around it, Matildaville.